The Polar Ice Museum :: From Greenland to South Baltimore

 Data Analysis: Iman Asfari, Volunteer Postdoctoral Researcher, Information Systems Department

-Research and Production:
+Student Research and Production

-Lynn Nguyen, Graduate Student of Intermedia and Digital Arts, Department of Visual Arts
+Selin Sam Büyükcengiz, MFA, Graduate Student of Intermedia and Digital Arts, Department of Visual Arts

-Selin Büyükcengiz, Graduate Student of Intermedia and Digital Arts, Department of Visual Arts
+Taylor Goad, MFA, Graduate Student of Intermedia and Digital Arts, Department of Visual Arts

-Tobi Williams, Undergraduate Student, Computer Science and Electrical Engineering; Data Science Fellow in the College of Engineering and Information Technology (COEIT)
+Tobi Williams, BS, Undergraduate Student, Computer Science and Electrical Engineering; Data Science Fellow in the College of Engineering and Information Technology (COEIT)